 Throughout the 1990’s and into the early 2000’s the changes to the EJ series normally aspirated engines had been limited.
 How all the systems worked remained very similar, and variations between the engines to suit which car model they were for were minimal.
 At around the same time as ‘drive by wire’ engine management was introduced, Subaru started making some more significant mechanical changes, such as:

-• Changing from 3 minor variants of the same coolant manifold design which had been used since 1990 to many different variants, none of which lend themselves to being reversed for near VW installation as the earlier designs had.
-From CAN bus introduction to around MY09 Subaru had used at least 6 new coolant manifold designs.
+- Multiple, more complex coolant manifold designs – changing from 3 minor variants of the same coolant manifold design which had been used since 1990 to many different variants.
+From CAN bus introduction to around MY09 Subaru had used at least 6 new coolant manifold designs, none of which lend themselves to being reversed for near VW installation as the earlier designs had.

-• Changing the cooling system priority during engine warm up from heating the car interior to keeping as much heat in the engine as possible for emissions reasons.
+- Cooling system priority change – from prioritising heating the car interior during engine warm up to keeping as much heat in the engine as possible for emissions reasons.
 This required changing the heater system from one in which the heater matrix is always hot, and in which the flow through it is required to keep the thermostat hot, to one in which the heater matrix is only how when required.
 This required additional engine plumbing complexity and a solenoid valve.

-• Changing from a system in which the automatic transmission is cooled by a conventional oil to air heat exchanger, to a more complex system in which transmission is cooled or heater by the engine coolant via an oil to water heat exchanger and an additional thermostat.
-This required more additional coolant plumbing on the engine, and a coolant manifold with a location for the 2nd thermostat, and was typically used with the changes to the heater circuit described above.
+- Gearbox cooling on engines from automatic Subaru’s – Changing from a system in where all the automatic transmission had been cooled by a conventional oil to air heat exchanger, to a more complex system in which transmission is cooled or heater by the engine coolant via an oil to water heat exchanger and an additional thermostat.
+This required more additional coolant plumbing on the engine, and a coolant manifold with a 2nd thermostat, and was typically used with the changes to the heater circuit described above.
 Strangely some manual models also used this system, with a blanking plate fitted in the 2nd thermostat location despite other models still using coolant manifolds which don’t have the 2nd thermostat location.

 Whether you need to use the secondary air injection depends on the emissions requirements for engine converted VW’s where you are.
 There is absolutely no point using the secondary air injection on your engine if you are not installing a catalytic converter, as it’s only function is to enable the cat to warm up faster following a cold start.
 However removing the system is not straight forward.
 As well as removing the parts and blocking the ports in the cylinder heads, you need to retain the pressure sensor, which is built in to one of the valves.